remotivelabs/remotivelabs-samples/python/restbus/README.md

 Run restbus for entire name space.

-    python restbus.py --reload --namespace ecu_A
+    python restbus.py --configure configuration_can --namespace ecu_A

-Note: To reload the configuration on the server, add the `--reload` argument.
+Note: To reconfigure the broker, add the argument `--configure <directory>`.
+Where `<directory>` is the path of the directory containing the configuration you want to use.

 To get an understanding of what is happening on the restbus, add the argument `--verbose`.
 This will print detailed information: